 What you need to open a bank account

 To open your account, we may need to verify your identity and address in branch.
-Please bring 2 official documents with you (we're not able to accept copies or documents printed off the internet) - 1 for proof of identity and 1 for proof of address.
+Please bring 2 official documents with you.
+(We accept certain documents printed from your online account, e.g. utility bills for address verification, as long as one of the following has been used as identification: UK/ EU/ EEA passport, UK full driving licence, HMRC tax notification (notice of coding or annual statement only and must be original document sent by post).
+1 for proof of identity and 1 for proof of address.

 Unfortunately, we're not able to accept 1 document as proof of both your identity and address, e.g. photocard driving licence showing name and address.